puppetlabs/puppet-docs/source/puppet/4.5/reference/ssl_regenerate_certificates.markdown

 > * The Puppet master will reject any requests for configuration catalogs from nodes that haven't replaced their certificates (which, at this point, will be all of them except itself).
 > * If you are using any extensions that rely on Puppet certificates, like PuppetDB or MCollective, the Puppet master won't be able to communicate with them.
 Consequently, it may not be able to serve catalogs, even to agents that do have new certificates.

-## Step 2: Clear and Regenerate Certs for any Extensions
+## Step 2: Clear and regenerate certs for any extensions

 You may be using an extension, like PuppetDB or MCollective, to enhance Puppet.
 These extensions probably use certificates from Puppet's CA in order to communicate securely with the Puppet master.